Mazamas: Promotion of mountaineering

 The Mazamas has been an important part of the climbing community in the Pacific Northwest of the United States since its founding.
 The Mazamas was the second mountaineering organization in the Pacific Northwest, following the Oregon Alpine Club.
 The Mountaineers of Seattle, Washington, which began in 1906 as an auxiliary of the Mazamas, is similar in its aims and activities to the Mazamas.

 The Mazamas offers more than 900 hikes and 350 climbs annually for more than 13,000 participants.
 A variety of classes and activities are offered for every skill and fitness level and are open to both members and nonmembers.
 The group also promotes mountaineering through education, climbing, hiking, fellowship, safety, and the protection of mountain environments.

 Founding

 On July 19, 1894, more than 350 people assembled near the hamlet of Government Camp at the base of Mount Hood.
 Despite the nasty weather, 155 men and 38 women reached the summit, where they elected William G. Steel as the society's first president.
-With 105 charter members, the Mazamas was the third oldest mountaineering society in the United States.
+With 105 charter members, the Mazamas became the fifth active mountaineering club in the United States at that time.
 The founders set four goals for the organization: